sghall/react-d3-transitions/README.md

 $ cd examples/stackedChartExample
 $ npm install
 $ webpack
-$ python -m SimpleHTTPServer 7070 (or use your favorite local server!)
+$ python -m SimpleHTTPServer 7070 (on Mac or use your favorite local server!)

 Go to http://localhost:7070/
 ```